nlhans/ets2-sdk-plugin/README.md

 		- Add a FVector and a DVector
 		- Rotate: Rotates specified vector by specified orientation

 May I forgot something.
-When you found missing values or something else create an issue.
-Thanks.
+When you found missing values or something else create an issue that would be great.

 The fields are updated as fast as ETS2/ATS can and will do, as this is how the SDK has been designed by SCS.
 When a telemetry value has changed the SDK will immediately call a handler.
 This plug-in implements this handler which stores the data to the right field inside the data structure.
 There is no "sample ticker" yet.
 This must be done at the client side, by regularly checking if the timestamp has been updated.